Chattanooga Lookouts: Current franchise (1976–present)

-On July 15, 2024, the team and local officials broke ground on the $115 million Erlanger Park in the South Broad Street area.
-The ballpark will be constructed on the site of the former U.S. Pipe/Wheland Foundry.
-The ballpark will be flanked by I-24 as it runs along Nickajack Lake.
+On July 15, 2024, the team and local officials broke ground on the $115-million Erlanger Park in the South Broad Street area.
+The stadium is located on the site of the former U.S. Pipe/Wheland Foundry and flanked by I-24 as it runs along Nickajack Lake.
+The Lookouts left AT&T Field after the 2025 season and moved into the new facility in 2026.